LOKCHANDHRU/Analysis-of-Amazon-Prime-Movies-and-TV-Shows/README.md

 # Dataset Used

+<a href="https://github.com/LOKCHANDHRU/Analysis-of-Amazon-Prime-Movies-and-TV-Shows/blob/main/amazon_prime_titles.csv">Amazon Movies and TV Shows Dataset</a>

 # Problem Statement:

 Explore and analyze the Amazon Prime Shows dataset using Python to uncover basic insights related to content availability, genres, ratings, languages, and release trends.
-EDA Objectives (Using Python Basics):
+EDA Objectives (Using Python):
 1. Understand the dataset structure
      - Load the dataset using pandas
      - Display column names, data types, and basic statistics